Note: This is an April 2021 update to an article previously published.

 As mentioned previously, Uptime Institute recognizes the huge role operations plays in keeping data center services available.
 To that end, Uptime Institute developed the Tier Standard: Operational Sustainability and certifies data center operations much in the same manner as it does with the physical facility itself.
 This is a site-specific assessment and benchmarking of a facilities management team’s operational processes, with on-site visit and detailed reporting.
 Any Tier-Certified site can add operational Certification through gthe TCOS process.

-(For clients with existing non-Tier Certified sites, or for whatever reason have not chosen to certify data center facilities against Tiers, a similiar certification of operational sustainability can be performed, referred to as the Management & Operations (M&O) Stamp of Approval).
+(For clients with existing non-Tier Certified sites, or for whatever reason have not chosen to certify data center facilities against Tier Standard performance goals, a similiar certification of operational sustainability can be performed, referred to as the Management & Operations (M&O) Stamp of Approval).

 Just like the Tier Certification of Operational Sustainability, the client and Uptime Institute work together to assess the selected site(s) against the M&O criteria and desired outcomes.
 And again, since the criteria was drawn from Uptime Institute’s Tier Standard: Operational Sustainability, it follows the same processes and methodology to objectively assess compliance.
 The M&O Stamp of Approval is a certification of operations, and has been vetted through enterprise owners, outsourced operations teams, and multi-tenant industry practitioners to assure compatibility with a wide variety of management solutions and across multiple computing environments.